 Re-imagining humanities and social sciences at Queen Mary

-Over recent months, staff across our Faculty of Humanities and Social Sciences have been in early discussions about a programme of change that will ensure Queen Mary continues to be a leading force in research, education and creative practice in the arts, humanities and social sciences.
+As you may be aware, staff across our Faculty of Humanities and Social Sciences have been in discussions about a programme of change that will ensure Queen Mary continues to be a leading force in research, education and creative practice in the arts, humanities and social sciences.

 Simplifying and focusing our activities to protect research capacity and provide excellent student experience and education.

-Developing a secure and sustainable future for the disciplines in our School of Languages, Linguistics and Film (SLLF) and School of English and Drama (SED), so that we continue to build on their fantastic heritage of research and educational excellence.
+Adapt to ensure a sustainable future for our current range of disciplines, so that we continue to build on their fantastic heritage of research and educational excellence.

 Investing and innovating to meet our student recruitment ambitions and ensure that students have the outstanding experience they expect when they come to study with us.